Shuttlerock/trailer/README.md

 ### Sidekiq

-If you are using Sidekiq, `Trailer::Middleware::Sidekiq` will be automatically added to the sidekiq middle chain for you.
+If you are using Rails with Sidekiq, `Trailer::Middleware::Sidekiq` will be automatically added to the sidekiq middle chain for you.
 You can trace operations using the standard `Trailer::Concern` method:

 ```
 class AuditJob < ApplicationJob